back

 My role:Lead designer and front-end design engineer

-Scope:Design system, component library, Figma-to-code theming architecture, code implementation, AI design agent and skills
+Scope:Design system, component library, Figma-to-code theming architecture, AI-assisted coding, AI design agent and skill creation

 Volt's Origins & Evolution